 Locals and tourists looking to float down warm waters frequent these areas throughout the year.
 These original “water parks” have been around long before Disney’s Typhoon Lagoon and Blizzard Beach were built.

 But Disney Springs won’t be a water park by any stretch of the imagination.
-It’s a setting for shopping and dining that’s wrapped in the story of a town that was built around one of these natural tourist destinations.
+It’s a setting for shopping and dining wrapped in the story of a town built around one of these natural tourist destinations.

 Imagineering’s Disney Springs model depicts the area’s many waterways in a vibrant blue color, the center of attention among its many shops and restaurants.